eslint/rfcs/designs/2023-test-rule-errors/README.md

 - tests/lib/rule-tester/rule-tester.js
 - tests/lib/rule-tester/flat-rule-tester.js

-First, we need to adjust the existing test case validation asserts to allow the tweaked test case format when fatal errors are present and enforce the new constraints mentioned above.
+First, we'll follow the pattern of the existing `valid` and `invalid` test case arrays to add support for a new `fatal` test case array in the rule tester.

-Then, when we are executing a test case with a fatal error, we need some way to to convert any ESLint-generated exception during schema validation and any rule-generated exception during rule execution into a standard test error object with a `LintMessage` with `fatal: true`.
+Then, when we are executing a test case with a fatal error, we need some way to convert any ESLint-generated exception during schema validation and any rule-generated exception during rule execution into a standard test error object with a `LintMessage` with `fatal: true`.
 This will allow the message to be compared against the expected error message in the test case.

 We could approach this in one of two ways: